Evaluation of the adult with chest pain in the emergency department

 - Deputy Editor — Emergency Medicine (Adult and Pediatric)

 - Deputy Editor — Primary Care Sports Medicine (Adolescents and Adults)

 Chest pain accounts for approximately six million annual visits to emergency departments (ED) in the United States, making chest pain the second most common complaint .
 Patients present with a spectrum of signs and symptoms reflecting the many potential etiologies of chest pain.
 Diseases of the heart, aorta, lungs, esophagus, stomach, mediastinum, pleura, and abdominal viscera may all cause chest discomfort.

 This topic review will discuss life-threatening and common causes of chest pain, and provide an approach to the evaluation of chest pain patients in the ED.
 Detailed discussions of specific causes of chest pain, including the management of a suspected acute coronary syndrome in the ED are found elsewhere.
-(See "Initial evaluation and management of suspected acute coronary syndrome in the emergency department" and "Overview of acute pulmonary embolism" and "Management of aortic dissection" and "Primary spontaneous pneumothorax in adults" and "Secondary spontaneous pneumothorax in adults" and "Cardiac tamponade" and "Boerhaave's syndrome: Effort rupture of the esophagus".)
+(See "Initial evaluation and management of suspected acute coronary syndrome (myocardial infarction, unstable angina) in the emergency department" and "Overview of acute pulmonary embolism in adults" and "Management of acute aortic dissection" and "Primary spontaneous pneumothorax in adults" and "Secondary spontaneous pneumothorax in adults" and "Cardiac tamponade" and "Boerhaave syndrome: Effort rupture of the esophagus".)

 Life-threatening conditions — Causes of chest pain that pose an immediate threat to life include: